otoayana/vento/README.md

 ## Quickstart

 After installing, run `vento -i`.
 This will create a `.vento` folder in your home directory which will store your inventories.
 After which, you can run `vento` to display the files in your inventories, `take` to move a file into your active inventory and `drop` to drop a file out of it.
-If you're stuck, run `vento help` or check the manpage by running `man vento`.
+If you're stuck, run `vento -h` or check the manpage by running `man vento`.

 ## Credits